-Deer have 297 olfactory nose receptors.
+Deer have 297 million olfactory nose receptors.
 When odiferous air molecules enter the nose, these nerve cells transmit messages to the brain.
 These same receptors trigger the instinct to blow and run when the human scent is detected.
 Deer instinctively blow to clear the triggering scent from the nose and to alert other herd members of danger.

 I have used this natural instinct against them for two decades to keep them from eating my fruit trees, berry bushes, and decorative landscaping by simply being offensive.
 Deer won't eat around anything that triggers brain sensitivity.
 Humans and deer both have nuclei in the brain called the amygdala.
 This area controls emotion, learning, memory, and food intake.
 There are a few scents that activate a deer's amygdala in the brain, telling the deer that the area isn't safe for consuming food.

 Synthetic scents and products don't tend to work well because most generations of deer have not been exposed to these synthetic smells.
 Without exposure to a product, they often haven't learned a negative response and are not triggered into avoiding food in the area.
-Bloodmeal isn't completely effective because does that give birth, often consume the placenta for the extra nutrients needed to produce milk, and often return to the birthing area for safety where there is old blood residue.
+Bloodmeal isn't wholly effective because does that give birth often consume the placenta for the extra nutrients needed to produce milk, and often return to the birthing area for safety where there is old blood residue.
 Bone meal has been heated and treated.
 This also removes most of the odor.
 Commercial sprays that contain egg albumen (egg whites) also don't work 100%.
 The spray isn't designed to repel the deer by scent but instead by taste.
 Protein (egg whites) on plant leaves will detour herbivores but only after a few chews.
-If you have six deer passing by you will still lose a lot of foliage.
+If you have six deer passing by, you will still lose a lot of foliage.

-Using fresh manure, offal, or fish oil will repel deer and it is easy to do on a large scale.
+Using fresh manure, offal, or fish oil will repel deer, and it is easy to do on a large scale.
 This photo is of a regular November evening during the hunting season.
 These does will all give birth around May.
 Many will have twins.
 Here is how I do it to keep the healthy herd of deer, on our 178 acres of timber and food plots, off my fruit trees, grapevines, berry bushes, weeping willow saplings, decorative landscaping including massive hostas, and out of my organic garden.

 Cut old fabric into strips about two inches wide and two feet long.
 Cotton fabric works best as nylon, polyester, and spandex are plastics that don't tend to hold scent as well but they will do if that is all you have.

 Take the bucket of manure tea and the fabric strips to your fruit trees.
-Using latex gloves, individually dip a strip of fabric into the manure tea.
-Do not add all strips of fabric at once because they tie in knots and you will flip manure tea all over yourself trying to untie them; That was an unpleasant rookie mistake.
+Using latex gloves, dip a fabric strip into the manure tea.
+Do not add all strips of fabric at once because they tie in knots, and you will flip manure tea all over yourself trying to untie them; That was an unpleasant rookie mistake.
 Swish a single strip around to get it as dirty as possible and tie it onto a lower outstretched limb that will not dangle or blow onto fresh growing fruit.
 Large trees may need six to nine fabric strips to repel deer that come to graze upwind.
 Small saplings only need one strip near the center of the tree.
-If manure strips around your fruit seem unappetizing don't forget songbirds visit fruit trees daily and also leave fertilizer donations.
+If manure strips around your fruit seem unappetizing, don't forget songbirds visit fruit trees daily and also leave fertilizer donations.